noir-lang/noir/docs/docs/how-aztec-works/faq.md

 ## General Questions

-### What happens when I shield a token?

-Aztec has an offchain UTXO architecture that functions like cash.
-Shielding a token functionally means depositing it into Aztec's Ethereum smart contracts, which then communicate with Aztec's offchain UTXO state system to generate cash-like encrypted notes.

-The entire system accounts for a user's claim on Layer 1 tokens and assets via a fully encrypted state system (kind of like the briefcase of IOU's from Dumb and Dumber: https://www.youtube.com/watch?v=7GSXbgfKFWg).

-When assets are deposited to Aztec, withdrawn from Aztec, sent within Aztec, or exchanged for other assets via Aztec Connect, the state tree is updated with new encrypted notes.
-Because no one can peer inside a note except its owner, user identity and account balance is fully preserved.

-For more information on Aztec's UTXO architecture, see this blog post: https://medium.com/aztec-protocol/fully-confidential-ethereum-transactions-aztec-networks-privacy-architecture-274f968b13d4

 **Your transaction can go in two directions:**

 1. Send zkETH/DAI to a username (@name) on zk.money.
 The recipient will get zkETH/DAI.